 | VA letter / discharge | Conditional | Required for veterans with disability exemption |

-You should present documentation proactively when asked.
-Agencies rely on these documents to prevent misuse of the exemption and to guarantee equitable enforcement.
-Maintain originals or certified copies; photocopies may not satisfy officers during inspections.
+Show your documentation proactively when asked.
+Bring originals or certified copies; photocopies may not satisfy officers during inspections.

 Rules, Limits, and Conservation Contributions for Senior Anglers

-- Know age thresholds and permit types before you fish.
+- Know the age thresholds and permit types that apply to you before you fish.

-- Follow bag/size limits and seasonal rules to support sustainability.
+- Follow bag and size limits and seasonal rules to support long-term sustainability.

 Frequently Asked Questions